Jatz/PeopleCodeTools/README.md

 ### Sublime Text Tidy PeopleCode Trace tool

 This tool will tidy up a trace file.
-At the moment all this tool does is add a matching quote to the end of certain lines that have an odd number of quotes.
-This tool ensures that the syntax highlighting of a PeopleCode trace file works correctly.
+At the moment all this tool does is add a matching quote to the end of certain lines that have an odd number of quotes, ensuring that the syntax highlighting of the PeopleCode trace file works correctly.